-Performer - Artist - Teacher
+Performer - Storyteller - Teacher

 Everything about Philip Markle and his one-man, one-hour, part original-musical and part sketch, Sparkle Hour is bigger than life, chock-full of laughs, and deliciously naughty.
 Sparkle Hour follows Markle, who is as puckish as he is engaging, as he recounts his journey from adolescence to adulthood.
 Philip Markle’s Sparkle Hour is unconventional, full of vivacity and wit, less than an hour, and a perfect example of what great fringe theatre can be.

 Bolting through the audience and bounding on to the stage with the conviction of a tent revival evangelist, Philip Markle quickly wins over the audience with his enthusiasm.
 Mr. Markle’s sly and knowing smile never leaves his face during the 55-minute piece that flies by effortlessly due to the talent and energy of its star.
 Mr. Markle brilliantly balances the glittery outrageousness of his performance style with amazing storytelling skill.
 Coming out of his shell with vim and vigor, Markle brings home the message of “Be yourself, love yourself” at the heart of Sparkle Hour!

 Sparkle Hour cleverly juxtaposes adult themes like sex and online dating with the childish concept of playing dress-up.
 The show includes several truly hilarious moments of self-discovery, including when Markle reenacts his first drunken Grindr hookup with a blow-up doll.